Asaf Hajiyev: Background

 Asaf Hajiyev was born on 29 May 1951 in Ganja (Azerbaijan).
-1973 he was educated from Mechanics and Mathematics Faculty of Lomonosov Moscow State University (MSU), 1979 got a Ph.D. in mathematics in MSU, and in 1992 Doctor of Sciences degree in N.Bauman Moscow State Technical University, professor.
+In 1973, he was educated from Mechanics and Mathematics Faculty of Lomonosov Moscow State University (MSU), in1979 got a Ph.D. in mathematics in MSU, and in 1992 Doctor of Sciences degree in N.Bauman Moscow State Technical University, professor.
 In 2001 he was elected correspondent member and in 2014 full member (academician) of the Azerbaijan National Academy of Sciences.
 His scientific interests are the theory of probability and mathematical statistics, queuing theory, regression models, and stochastic simulation.
 He is the author of 3 books and more than 150 scientific articles, published in world-leading scientific journals, Editor of 10 books, published in Springer.
 He is author of the Encyclopedia of Theory of Probability and Mathematical Statistics in Azerbaijanian language and Azerbaijan-Turkish-English-Russian Terminology Vocabulary of Theory of Probability and Mathematical Statistics.
 Under his leadership, the optimal placement of the letters of Azerbaijanian language on a computer keyboard has been created and was placed, on Windows 9.0.